Loading

 The village takes its name from a dense wood, recorded on the first Ordnance Survey Maps.
 "Whaley" being Celtic for water/spring, referring to both the local springs, just to the north, and the river Poulter which lies only 200 yards (180 m) to the south.
 And "Thorn" an Anglo-Saxon word, for wood.
 So the original meaning, may have been either "Wood of the Springs", or "Wood above/between the water(s)".

 In the Mid-nineteenth century, much of the wood was cut down, following the discovery of coal beneath it.
 Thanks to the nearby railway, the site soon grew into a colliery village.
 The village acquired both a fine Anglican Chapel, and a Methodist Chapel; both still hold regular services.
-It also acquired a large primary school, and later on in the 1940s, a fine Frank Lloyd Wright style school too.
+It also acquired a large primary school, and later on in the 1940s, another school.

 In the late 1970s the chief employer, the colliery, closed.
-Since the colliery closures, the first school has closed and re-opened as a heritage centre, as well as re-education centre for ex-miners.
+Since then the first school closed and re-opened as a heritage centre and a re-education centre for ex-miners.
 The Second has remained open as a primary school.

 Media related to Whaley Thorns at Wikimedia Commons